 Yet the knowledge of the configuration at time $a$ is not enough to decide whether the event $\cV_b$ will occur: we need also to take into account the $\STC$ present at time $a$ in $\Delta$ to determine whether a vertical crossing occurs in $\Delta$ before time $b$.
 Thus we record the $\STC$ which are present in the configuration $\s^{n-1\pm,\xi}_{S,a}|_{\Delta}$.
 We write

-to express that the configuration in $\Delta$ at time $a$ is $\zeta$ and that the trace at time $a$ of the $\STC$ created before time $a$ in $\zeta$ is given by $\STC(\zeta)$.
-We condition next on this information:
+to express that the configuration in $\Delta$ at time $a$ is $\zeta$ and that the trace at time $a$ of the $\STC$ created before time $a$ in $\zeta$ is given by $\STC (\zeta)$.
+We condition next on the following information:

-On the event $\cT_a$, by lemma~\ref{cresSTC},
+On the event $\cT_a$, by Lemma \ref{cresSTC},

 whence

 Let us set